This page describes how to start and set up a new Cloud Shell session.

 Cloud Shell provides command-line access to the virtual machine instance in a terminal window that opens in the Google Cloud Console.

 In addition to accessing the Cloud SDK

 tool and other utilities from the command line, you can use the

-command to launch tutorials, open the code editor, and download files.
-Run
+command to launch tutorials, open the Cloud Shell Editor, and download files.

 Adjusting the display window

 Click the Hide and Restore buttons to hide and restore the session display.